-- C. The permittee or subsequent transferee of the property to which the permit relates is responsible for the proper installation, operation, maintenance and stability of any mitigative features, facilities, and systems of treatment and control that are installed or used to comply with these Rules and any terms and conditions of the permit and to prevent harm to freshwater wetlands.
-All applicants receiving a permit or subsequent transferees of the property shall avoid or minimize adverse impacts to any freshwater wetlands and their functions and values, both during and after permitted activities - D. Unless specified in writing by the CRMC, any decision issued in response to a Request for Preliminary Determination applies only to the proposed project that is described in the Request and its supporting documentation, including the requisite site plans.
+- D. Unless specified in writing by the CRMC, any decision issued in response to a Request for Preliminary Determination applies only to the proposed project that is described in the Request and its supporting documentation, including the requisite site plans.
 Site plans shall bear a stamp of approval, signed by the CRMC, as well as the date of the permit letter and the correct application number. - E. Any permit issued in response to a Request for Preliminary Determination shall be valid for a period of three (3) years from the date of issuance.
 Permits subject to the tolling provisions of R.I.G.L. § 46-23-6.3 shall be extended as provided below in subsection (1) or (2).
 Permits may be extended as provided in subsection (3) below. - 1.
 Permits pertaining to the development of land that were in effect on November 9, 2009 shall be valid an additional 598 days after the three (3) year period established above. - 2.
-Permits pertaining to the development of land issued between November 9, 2009 and June 30, 2011 shall be valid until July 1, 2015. - 3.
+Permits pertaining to the development of land issued between November 9, 2009 and June 30, 2011 shall be valid until July 1, 2014. - 3.
 The permit may be extended by the permit holder in accordance with Section 5.12 of the CRMC Management Procedures, provided that: - a) The permit holder and project are in compliance with the permit; and - b) The permit holder submits an Application for permit extension that meets the requirements of Rule 11.02 and the CRMC Management Procedures. - F. Upon completion of the construction of the permitted project, the permit does not need to be renewed by the permit holder. - G. Any Preliminary Determination issued by the DEM that relates to an approval of a project as an insignificant alteration or a determination that the Act does not apply to a specific project, prior to April 7, 1994, is expired.

-9.05 Application to AlterCRMC's Decision - Notification
+9.05 CRMC's Decision - Notification